Summary / Verdict

 |---|---|---|---|

-| Manual process | Very small volumes | Low cash, high time cost | Useful for learning, weak for consistency |
+| Manual healthcare account research | Very strategic niche segments | Low cash, high labor cost | Useful for depth, but slow for repeatable outbound |

 What good looks like